chainapsis/keplr-wallet/docs/api/cosmjs.md

 ---

 ## How to detect Keplr
-Keplr API may be undefined right after the webpage shown.
+Keplr API may be undefined right after the webpage is shown.
 Please check the [How to detect Keplr](./README.md#how-to-detect-keplr) first before reading this section.

 ## Connecting with CosmJS